 Aside from the membership of all three families in the P.M.B.S., William is the only one who left us evidence of specifically klezmer music activity.
 Dave Levitt, descendant of two generations of P.M.B.S. members, has an old manuscript from Halmesco which somehow ended up in his grandfather Jack’s possession.
 The book, written up in 1945, contains bulgars and other klezmer materials.
 Probably some of them were William’s own compositions, as he was described in a 2006 profile of his daughter in the Staten Island Advance as a “musician and composer.”

 Charles Rosenberg was the first of the musicians to pass away, dying of a burst appendix in 1929.
 He was buried in the Society’s plot at Mount Hebron Cemetery.
-His wife Sophie—one of the Halmesco sisters, if you recall—died a few years later, in 1935.
+His wife Sophie—one of the Halm/Rosenberg sisters, if you recall—died a few years later, in 1935.

 William Halmesco’s family was also struck with misfortune, as his wife Mathilda died in 1931 giving birth to their first child.
 This daughter was named Mathilda (Matty) in honour of her mother, and was sent to live in the Jewish Infants Home of Brooklyn until age 5, when she came back to live with her father.
 According to a profile of her in the Staten Island Advance in 2006, her father tried for several years to have her learn the violin, but finally gave up when she did not take to it.

 In this era Charles Braun and his sons continued to work as musicians; mostly as bassists, but occasionally as drummers, in night clubs, and in Lester’s case, for the radio station WNEW for some time in the 1940s.
 The family moved into this newly built building in Brighton Beach, seen below, where a number of musicians seemed to live, per the 1945 local 802 directory, including the klezmer bandleader and cornetist Max Ellenson (1878–19??).
+I asked the family about this building, and they did remember it and that there had been parties with many musicians there, but didn’t know anything specific about why so many had lived there.